Is Now the Time to Exchange Your Implants?

 Your Breast Implant Exchange Consultation

-Dr. Fisher specializes in cosmetic and reconstructive breast surgery.
-She appreciates the tremendous impact the artistry of plastic surgery can have on a patient’s life.
-With decades of experience, Dr. Fisher understands the nuances of a revision procedure and knows how to deliver the beautiful, natural-looking results you expect.
+Our plastic surgeons specialize in cosmetic and reconstructive breast surgery.
+They appreciate the tremendous impact the artistry of plastic surgery can have on a patient’s life.
+With decades of experience, our surgeons understand the nuances of a revision procedure and know how to deliver the beautiful, natural-looking results you expect.

 Breast Implant Exchange Procedure Options